yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/7_Run_Detection_Test.md

 ### Anttivirus (Behavior moniroing)

 #### How to verify BM is enabled
+Before testing of Behavior Monitoring, make sure the feature is enabled on the device.

-Run below command in terminal
+You can run below command in terminal to verify the status.
 ```sh
 mdatp health --details features
 ```